 Since having my daughter over 2 years ago (no idea where the time has gone) afternoon tea has become even more of a treat.
 It’s a perfect excuse for a bit of me time where I can pretend I am sophisticated for a few hours, before heading home to throw on my comfy togs and get busy with the play-doh/glitter glue/building blocks/teddy bears picnic (or all of the above).

-I was lucky enough to be invited along to the Village Hotel in Dudley to try out their new afternoon tea.
-It’s been introduced recently and was designed by none other than Candice Brown of GBBO fame.
+The afternoon tea at the Village Hotel has been introduced recently.
+It is a creation from Candice Brown of GBBO fame.
 With such a well-known baking superstar behind the menu, it would have been rude to turn it down.

-The afternoon tea menu was certainly intriguing, and when the food arrived it was very impressive.
-The savouries included two different types of tarts, a smoked salmon and asparagus, and a roasted sweet potato, chorizo and red pepper.
+The afternoon tea menu is certainly intriguing, and the food is impressive.
+The savouries include two different types of tarts.
+These are a smoked salmon and asparagus, and a roasted sweet potato, chorizo and red pepper.
 Both were delicious, although the latter had the edge.
 The sweet potato and chorizo were a divine combination, with a slight hint of spice balancing it out.

 The prawn marie rose with avocado on a cracker was also a big hit.
 I think the cracker was rye or a similar dark grain and it worked really well with the toppings.
 There was an egg mayonnaise brioche roll too, and while it was pleasant, it wasn’t stand-out.

 Moving onto the cakes (what else is afternoon tea for if not an excuse four cakes in a row) those with a sweet tooth would be in heaven.
 The chocolate and orange scones were a really good twist on the classic scone.
 I piled on the clotted cream and it was really decadent.
-I didn’t add jam as well, but it was included in the afternoon tea if you fancied being full on traditional with your modern scone.
+I didn’t add jam as well, but it is included in the afternoon tea.
+Perfect if you fancy being full on traditional with your modern scone.

 Before our afternoon tea we had used the pool at the hotel.
 I won’t say too much about this as let’s be honest, this post is all about the food!
-But it was a nice size, the sauna was great, and the spa pool (like a jacuzzi) was lovely and warm.
-There are a number of sunbeds along the back of the pool as well, so a nice place to chill out.
+But it was a nice size and the sauna was great.
+The spa pool (like a jacuzzi) was lovely and warm.
+There are a number of sunbeds along the back of the pool as well.
+So it is a nice place to chill out.

 Where’s your favourite afternoon tea spot?

 I was invited to try out afternoon tea at the Village Hotel in Dudley free of charge, for the purpose of this review.
-As always the provision of free products or meals does not influence my views, which remain entirely my own, and are always honest.
+As always the provision of free products or meals does not influence my views.
+They remain entirely my own, and are always honest.